 Mute and unmute a track

-Premiere Pro wins this round because alongside the basic features, and it comes with great audio editing tools:
+Premiere Pro wins this round because, along with the basic features, it comes with great audio editing tools:

 - Noise reduction